Shoofly Pie

 This Pennsylvania Dutch dessert sounds a bit buggy, but don’t worry — it’s a super sweet, chewy, delicious pie with no flies, I swear!

-The wacky name comes from the pools of sticky sweet molasses that formed on top of the pie as it cooled.
+The wacky name comes from the pools of sticky, sweet molasses that formed on top of the pie as it cooled.
 Flies love a puddle of sweetness, and the name was born.

-More Vintage Dessert Recipes You’ll Love
+Vintage Dessert Recipes

-Do you have any amazing vintage dessert recipes?
-I’m always looking for more recipes to try!
-Follow me on Instagram @simplystacieblog, on Facebook at Simply Stacie, and on Pinterest @SimplyStacie and let me know how you liked this and my other recipes!
+Follow me on Instagram @simplystacieblog, Facebook at Simply Stacie, TikTok @simplystacierecipes or Pinterest at @simplystacie and let me know how you liked this recipe and my other recipes.

 Shoofly Pie